Combative McCarthy deflects questions about his conversations with Trump surrounding the Jan. 6 attack

 McCarthy, in response to Thompson on Wednesday, criticized the committee for wanting “to interview me about public statements that have been shared with the world, and private conversations not remotely related to the violence that unfolded at the Capitol.
 I have nothing else to add.”

-In May 2021, McCarthy said he would be willing to testify about his conversations with Trump to an outside commission.
+In May, McCarthy had said he would be willing to testify about his conversations with Trump to an outside commission.
 On May 19, McCarthy was one of 175 Republicans to vote against the establishment of such a commission.

 Read more: